daveshanley/quobix.com/content/articles/asyncapi-pubsub-using-golang/index.md

 }
 {{< /highlight >}}

-The '**Request**' property should match the '**operationId**' of the AsyncAPI contract.
+The `Request` property should match the `operationId` of the AsyncAPI contract.

-We're only interested in one operation in this service, '**get-joke**'.
-Let's send our request over to a handler method we're going to call '**getJoke**'.
+We're only interested in one operation in this service, `get-joke`.
+Let's send our request over to a handler method we're going to call `getJoke`.

 {{< info-box >}}
-We can let a default handler deal with any other kind of message/request that comes in that isn't a '**get-joke**' command; as unknown.
+We can let a default handler deal with any other kind of message/request that comes in that isn't a 'get-joke' command; as unknown.
 {{< /info-box >}}

 ---

 ### 2.3 Requesting a joke from another API.

-'**getJoke**` will use a simple REST Service built into the core of Transport.
+`getJoke` will use a simple REST Service built into the core of Transport.
 The REST Service makes it super easy to call an API to get our joke.

 {{< highlight go >}}
 // getJoke calls our terrible joke service, and returns the response or error back to the requester.